agonza11/BIIN_Project/README.md

 # BIIN_Project
-The 8 major crops that keep America Moving are Corn, Upland Cotton, Soybeans, Wheat, Barley, Oats, Rice, Sorghum This project focuses on Corn, Upland Cotton, and Soybeans and only uses USDA collected data
+The 8 major crops that keep America moving are Corn, Upland Cotton, Soybeans, Wheat, Barley, Oats, Rice, Sorghum This project focuses on Corn, Upland Cotton, and Soybeans and only uses USDA collected data

 The ultimate goal is to create a website with a database that does the following